rackerlabs/support-how-to/content/how-to/rackspace-email/add-rackspace-email-mailboxes/index.md

 ### Add mailbox

-**Warning:** When you add more than one mailbox, the time needed for the new mailboxes to become accessible is longer because mailbox additions are processed sequentially.
+**Warning:** When you add more than one mailbox, the new mailboxes take lnger to become accessible because the system processes mailbox additions sequentially.

-1. Log in to the [Cloud Office Control Panel](https://cp.rackspace.com/) using your Rackspace Cloud Office admin ID and password.
+1. Log in to the [Cloud Office Control Panel](https://cp.rackspace.com/) by using your Rackspace Cloud Office admin ID and password.
-2. In the Rackspace Email section, click **Mailboxes**.
+2. In the **Rackspace Email** section, click **Mailboxes**.

 3. If you have multiple domains, select the domain to which you want to add a mailbox.